Auditions and Placement Tests

 The first stage of the audition process is a pre-audition at the College.
 Pre-auditions last 20 minutes and typically take place on Thursdays between 4 p.m. and 6 p.m.
 There is no application fee and no obligation to apply to Marianopolis after your pre-audition.
 Classical singers and instrumentalists must prepare two contrasting pieces for the pre-audition.
 They may be performed with or without accompaniment.
 Jazz singers and instrumentalists must prepare two songs, one of which should be a jazz standard.
 Jazz drummers should prepare two songs, a snare study, and demonstrate the ability to play different styles (swing, Latin, funk, etc.).
 You may perform with a backing track or with live accompaniment, but stay safe!
 Ability to improvise is an asset, but not required.

-The second stage of the audition process, the formal audition at McGill, determines whether you are accepted into the Marianopolis Music Program.
+The second stage is a formal audition at McGill University, which determines whether you are accepted into the Marianopolis Music Program.
 After you successfully complete your pre-audition we will schedule your audition at McGill.
 Details will be communicated to you once you have passed the pre-audition and applied to the Music Program.
 Classical requirements are the same as the pre-audition except for pianists, who must prepare three pieces for the McGill audition.
 Singers and pianists must memorize their pieces.
 Jazz performers must perform 2 Jazz standards and a Blues at the McGill audition.
 They may also be asked to play a short (8-16 measures) transcription.

 - identifying major and minor (natural, harmonic and melodic) scales